dmytrostriletskyi/acg/README.md

 * if you finished configuring a file, type `acg` to terminal (after installation a `acg` package of course).
 * remember to up version in configuration file if you edit it and want to update API client.
 * you can use any `HTTP-methods` and put any data to it, because `acg` based on `requests` library.
+* endpoints needs to be separated by comma.
+* one endpoint's cause contains end of client sequence and `http-method` type (e.g. `create:post`).

 After all of that you can import API client to code: